GroupDocs-Showcase/asp-net-pdf-viewer/README.md

 4. In the list of available documents (on the `Default.aspx`  page), there are options to view a document either in the image-based or in the HTML-based mode.
 In the image-based mode, the viewer extracts texts form source documents, rasterizes backgrounds and then renders extracted texts over the rasterized backgrounds in a web-browser.
 In the HTML-based mode, the viewer converts source documents to a combination of pure HTML markup, CSS and SVG/PNG images, and then streams these to client web-browsers.

-5. When clicking the `Open` link, a new page is opened with the viewer’s GUI and the document inside.
+5. When clicking the `Open` link, a new page is opened with viewer’s GUI and the document inside.

 ***